 Red, tasty, perfect pieces of tomato adorning the top of your delightfully made green salad!
-It’s EASY, you just have to know how to cut a tomato for salad and you’ll be the host with the most!
+Or beautiful tomato wedges of heirloom tomatoes and red onions decorating that classic tomato salad recipe!
+It’s EASY.
+With the article, “how to cut a tomato for salad recipe (The Right Way)” in hand, you’ll be the host with the most!

-Here’s How To Cut a Tomato for a Salad.
+Here’s How To Cut a Tomato for a Fresh Tomato Salad

 STEP 1.
-Remove the Stem and Core the Tomato.
+The First Step is to Remove the fleshy core with these basic steps and Core the Tomato.
 Then cut in half from top to bottom.

 STEP 2.
 Cut the tomato into 8 pieces cutting from top to bottom.